Success You Can Measure.

 Jai Hind Junior College, Mumbai

-Analyzed subscription fatigue among Indian consumers using OTT and food delivery apps through primary survey data and Chi-square analysis.
-The study identified key behavioral patterns, pricing sensitivities, and demand for unified platforms, offering practical recommendations like transparent pricing, mini plans, and common subscription models to improve user experience.
+Analyzed subscription fatigue among Indian consumers using OTT and food delivery apps through survey data and Chi-square analysis, identifying key behavioral patterns, pricing sensitivities, and demand for unified platforms, with recommendations like transparent pricing and simplified subscription models.

 Research Topic